-- MSU-Hurley Children’s Hospital Pediatric Public Health Initiative (PPHI): Established in 2016 to address the Flint community’s population-wide lead exposure, this initiative is led by Hurley Pediatric Residency Program Director Mona Hanna-Attisha MD MPH.
+- MSU-Hurley Children’s Hospital Pediatric Public Health Initiative (PPHI): Established in 2016 to address the Flint community’s population-wide lead exposure, this initiative is led by Hurley Pediatric faculty Mona Hanna-Attisha MD MPH.
 The PPHI work is multidisciplinary, with community residents as part of the committees.
 Among other funding, the PPHI recently received a $3.2 million grant from the U.S. Department of Health and Human Services to register, track and help Flint residents who were exposed to lead-contaminated water.
 The $3.2 million first installment in August 2017 is part of an overall four-year HHS grant of $14.4 million.

 Food pharmacy for older adults and others: Launched in summer 2017 as a pilot, this program began by discharging older patients with a few days of enough healthy foods for the entire household, with a prescription to visit the outpatient food pharmacy (not far from Hurley) later to get more.
 It will be expanded to other inpatient units, as well as outpatient clinics, through the 2017-2018 academic year.